Bound States at Semiconductor -- Mott Insulator Interfaces: Introduction

 The integration of these unlike materials into heterostructures holds the promise of unlocking novel applications \cite{https://doi.org/10.1002/admi.201900480,sharma2015mechanical,podkaminer2013creation,ji2020lateral,bjaalie2014oxide}.
 Because of this, it is crucial to have a comprehensive understanding of the electronic states at their interfaces.
 While previous works have delved into the band lineup of heterointerfaces involving different Mott insulators and band insulators \cite{kitamura2015determination,nakamura2010interface} or calculated charge localization at specific Mott insulator interfaces like $\mathrm{LaAlO}_3/\mathrm{SrTiO}_3$ \cite{pentcheva2006charge}, $\mathrm{LaTiO}_3/\mathrm{KTaO}_3$ \cite{maznichenko2024fragile,Maznichenko2024} or $\mathrm{LaTiO}_3/\mathrm{SrTiO}_3$ \cite{santana2019electron,ishida2008origin,okamoto2004electronic}, this study follows a general approach to deduce the existence of bound states in such type of systems, independent of specific band lineups and materials.

 In navigating the complexities of these distinct material classes, we employ the hierarchy of correlations \cite{PhysRevA.82.063603,Queisser2019,PhysRevA.82.063603}, a framework that aligns both weakly and strongly interacting materials on equal footing while preserving spatial resolution \cite{verlage2024quasi}.
-This approach allows us to bridge the gap between the different description requirements of semiconductors and Mott insulators, offering a unified perspective on their behavior within heterostructures.
-Within this approach, we will examine the different spin backgrounds of Mott insulators, the unpolarized background and the Mott-N\'eel state and their influence on charge bound states.
+This approach allows us to bridge the gap between the different description requirements of semiconductors and Mott insulators, offering a unified perspective on their behavior within heterostructures. \red{We derive a Schrödinger-like equation for the quasi-particle wave functions beyond the mean-field approximation.} Within this approach, we will examine the different spin backgrounds of Mott insulators, the unpolarized background and the Mott-N\'eel state and their influence on charge bound states.

 At first, we introduce the Hubbard Hamiltonian used to model both the Mott insulator and the semiconductor as well as the hierarchy of correlations.
 After this we calculate bound states at a single interface with an interface perturbation and give the minimal strength needed to support bound states for the different spin backgrounds.
 We continue with a heterostructure of an unpolarized Mott insulator stacked between two semiconductors with and without an interface perturbation.